What is mindfulness?

 When you are mindful, you develop pinpoint focusing.
 Each action is the center of your attention, and you immerse yourself in your senses.
 Mindfulness is paying attention in a particular way, on purpose in the present moment.
 You might follow your breath or focus on the soles of your feet.
 Or, you can focus on walking, eating, or washing the dishes.
 It doesn't matter what you do as long as you apply your attention.

-The medical profession, fitness experts, and weight-loss instructors have long extolled the virtues of walking for overall improved health.
-In addition to burning calories, toning muscle, improving respiration, reducing risk of bone fractures, improving breathing, and increasing energy, medical science has concluded that walking is beneficial to mental health.
+The medical profession, fitness experts, and wellness instructors have long extolled the virtues of walking for overall improved health.
+In addition to burning calories, toning muscle, improving respiration, reducing risk of bone fractures, improving breathing, and increasing energy, medical science has concluded that walking is also beneficial to mental health.

 Note the carriage of your upper body as you walk, the temperature of your skin, and the texture of your clothing.
 Recognize what your feet feel like in your footwear.
 Are they cool and comfortable?
 Do your shoes rub?